Clown Loach (Botia Macracantha) Our ultimate care guide for this stunning Fresh Water tropical fish.

 What Do Clown Loach Eat?

-A clown loach should be fed a diet that is high in protein, but is balanced and includes both meat and vegetables.
-They can eat a variety of foods including vegetable flakes, frozen and freeze-dried worms, brine shrimp, tubifex worms, and fruit matter such as banana matter, cucumber, melon, and blanched spinach.
+A clown loach should be fed a diet that is high in protein.
+It needs to be balanced and include both meat and vegetables.
+They can eat a variety of foods including vegetable flakes, frozen and freeze-dried worms, brine shrimp, tubifex worms.
+Fruit matter such as banana matter, cucumber, melon, and blanched spinach is another menu favorite.

-They should be fed multiple times a day, and each meal should be small enough to be consumed within 10 minutes.
-If you have snails in your aquarium, clown loaches may pick at the snails, as they are a good source of readily available protein.
+They should be fed multiple times a day, and each being be small enough to be consumed within 10 minutes.
+If you have snails in your aquarium, clown loaches may pick at them, as they are a good source of readily available protein.

-In general, clown loaches prefer live food- a preference that can be hard to honor.
+In general, clown loaches prefer live food – a preference that can be hard to honor.
 If you have a garden or backyard, however, you can easily provide your loaches with juicy earthworms.
-Loaches can eat the worms as long as the soil in which they came from hasn’t been fertilized recently or sprayed with any pesticides.
+Loaches can eat worms as long as the soil in which they came from hasn’t been fertilized recently or sprayed with any pesticides.

 Clown loach certainly

-We feed our Clown Loach a varied diet but they particularly like The TetraPro Veggie Wafers that we feed our Plecostomus.
+We feed our Clown Loach a varied diet but they particularly like Veggi wafers which we buy in bulk as they’re cheaper from Amazon.
+We feed our Plecostomus and all our catfish these wafers.
 They sink to the bottom of the aquarium and slowly release food.
 They are perfect for fish that love to eat algae and other

 Vegetables or plant matter should make up around 30-40% of their diet.